BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_11.md

 - Push this boulder all the way right into the hole, then follow it in.
 - Push the boulder to the right side of the ladder, then climb up three times.

 Once you finish this puzzle and emerge on top of the wall, head left to get the *Inverse Field Readout*.
 Right from here, there is a hidden cave entrance behind the canister.
 Inside, you can get the *Toxic Orb* and *Yureyu Key*.
 You can also talk to the canister here to fight **Dhelmise**.
-Exit all the way out how you came in.
+Exit to Tanzan Mountain... backtracking the entire way.

 While we're nearby, head over to Spinel Town.
 We can revive the Jaw Fossil we got earlier to obtain **Tyrunt**!